-Tulse Hill, SW2 2JE Tel: 020 8678 6530

-Headteacher: Tom Prestwich
+Tulse Hill, SW2 2JE Tel: 020 8678 6530 Headteacher: Tom Prestwich base centre and also alongside their mainstream peers when appropriate.

-Jubilee Primary School has a new state of the art Learning Resource Base Centre & Centre for Deaf pupils integrated within the a mainstream setting of the school building.
-Jubilee's Resource Base Centre for pupils with ASD, offers a calm and engaging learning environment for pupils with a diagnosis of Autism Spectrum Disorder (ASD) who already have an Education Health Care Plan.
-Pupils from Reception to Year 6 are educated in the resource base centre and also alongside their mainstream peers when appropriate.
 We have a state of art sensory room to develop each child's communication and interaction skills, learning capacity, physical needs, and emotional wellbeing.
 Pupils who attend the Centre for Deaf pupils, use written and spoken English, sign supported English and BSL in order to access the curriculum.